ipfs-shipyard/space/myceli/README.md

 Start an instance:

-    $ cargo run -- 127.0.0.1:8080
+    $ cargo run --bin myceli

-This command will start a `myceli` instance which is listening at `127.0.0.1:8080` and will respond to any valid messages received on that address.
+This command will start a `myceli` instance which is listening at `127.0.0.1:8001` and will respond to any valid messages received on that address.

 Next, send a command.
-The `app-api-cli` utility is a CLI tool used to generate and send messages to `myceli` instances.
+The `controller` utility is a CLI tool used to generate and send messages to `myceli` instances.
 For example, we can ask the running instance which blocks it currently has available:

-    $ cd app-api-cli && cargo run -- -l 127.0.0.1:8080 request-available-blocks
+    $ cargo run --bin controller -- -l 127.0.0.1:8001 request-available-blocks

-This will send a `RequestAvailableBlocks` message to the instance listening at `127.0.0.1:8080` and display the response when it is received.
+This will send a `RequestAvailableBlocks` message to the instance listening at `127.0.0.1:8001` and display the response when it is received.